smdaa/smdaa.github.io/content/post/fft.md

 ### But why choose sin as basis ?

 Okay, so the DFT is a change of basis.
-We can choose any other basis, why and when it make sense to pick sinusoids (complex exponentials) ?
+We can choose any other basis—why does it make sense to pick sinusoids (complex exponentials)?

-The answer lies in how sinusoids interact with a class of systems we care about : Linear Time-Invariant (LTI) systems.
-It turns out sinusoids are special because they're the eigenvectors of LTI systems.
+The answer lies in a remarkable property: sinusoids are eigenfunctions of Linear Time-Invariant (LTI) systems.

-### Linear Time-Invariant (LTI) systems
+LTIs are a broad class of systems that appear throughout engineering and physics.
+This means when you input a sinusoid into an LTI system, you get the same sinusoid back, just scaled and phase-shifted.

+This special property makes the Fourier basis uniquely powerful for analyzing real-world systems.

+#### What are LTI systems?

 An LTI system is any system that satisfies two properties:

-Linearity : If the system produces an output $y_1(t)$ in response to an input $x_1(t)$, and an output $y_2(t)$ in response to an input $x_2(t)$, then for any scalars $a$ and $b$, the output corresponding to the input $a x_1(t) + b x_2(t)$ is $a y_1(t) + b y_2(t)$.
+Linearity: If the system produces an output $y_1(t)$ in response to an input $x_1(t)$, and an output $y_2(t)$ in response to an input $x_2(t)$, then for any scalars $a$ and $b$, the output corresponding to the input $a x_1(t) + b x_2(t)$ is $a y_1(t) + b y_2(t)$.

-Time invariance : If the system produces an output $y(t)$ in response to an input $x(t)$, then for any delay $\tau$, the input $x(t - \tau)$ will produce the output $y(t - \tau)$. meaning the system’s behavior does not change over time.
+Time invariance: If the system produces an output $y(t)$ in response to an input $x(t)$, then for any delay $\tau$, the input $x(t - \tau)$ will produce the output $y(t - \tau)$, meaning the system's behavior does not change over time.

-LTI systems are interesting because they appear in many physical problems across engineering and science.
-Examples include mechanical vibrations, electrical circuits, acoustic wave propagation, etc. Even when a system is not perfectly linear or time-invariant, analyzing it as an LTI system can be an approximation that provides a valuable insight.
+LTI systems appear in many physical problems across engineering and science: mechanical vibrations, electrical circuits, acoustic wave propagation, and more.
+Even when a system is not perfectly linear or time-invariant, analyzing it as an LTI system can provide valuable insight.

-### Sinusoids as eigenvectors of LTI systems
+#### From impulse response to convolution

-Thanks to its two defining properties an LTI system is completely characterized by its impulse response $h(t)$.
-This is the output of the system when the input is the unit impulse $\delta(t)$.
+Thanks to its two defining properties, an LTI system is completely characterized by its impulse response $h(t)$ which is the output when the input is the unit impulse $\delta(t)$.

-In fact, we can write any input $x(t)$ as a weighted sum of shifted impulses:
+Infact we can write any input $x(t)$ as a weighted sum of shifted impulses:

 $$
 x(t) = \int_{-\infty}^{\infty} x(\tau) \delta(t - \tau) d\tau
 $$

-Therefore, using linearity and time invariance, the output is
+Therefore, using linearity and time invariance, the output is:

 $$
 y(t) = \int_{-\infty}^{\infty} x(\tau) h(t - \tau) d\tau
 $$

-In discrete time, convolution can be represented as a matrix multiplication.
+In discrete time, convolution can be represented as matrix multiplication.
 If we collect $N$ samples of the input signal into a vector $x$, then the output $y$ can be written as:

 $$
 y = H x
 $$

-where $H$ is an $N \times N$ Toeplitz matrix built from the impulse response $h$.
+where $H$ is an $N \times N$ circulant matrix built from the impulse response $h$:

 $$
 H =